gkarakou/systemd-denotify/README.md

 NOTE: If you installed the python3 dependencies

 <pre>
-sudo python setup.py -i v3
+sudo python2 setup.py -i v3
 </pre>